cyrusnimda/beestest/README.md

 * Worker Bee.
 Worker Bees have a lifespan of 75 Hit Points.
 When a Worker Bee is hit, 10 Hit Points are deducted from his lifespan.
 There are 5 Worker Bees.

-*Drone Bee/ Drone Bees have a lifespan of 50 Hit Points.
+* Drone Bee.
+Drone Bees have a lifespan of 50 Hit Points.
 When a Drone Bee is hit, 12 Hit Points are deducted from his lifespan.
 There are 8 Drone Bees.

 Gameplay: To play, there must be a button that enables a user to HIT a random bee.
 The selection of a bee must be random.
 When the bees are all dead, the game must be able to reset itself with full life bees for another round.
 Constraints: